extendedwhanau/DarkLight/content/about.md

           stunning light installations with sound for a unique sensory experience.
       - question: When and where is it?
-        answer: The exhibition runs from May 2-4, 2025, at BRAD's Warehouse, 9/11 Durham Lane in Auckland CBD.
+        answer: The exhibition runs from September 2-4, 2025, at Okauhu Bay, 18 Tamaki Drive, Orakei, Auckland.
       - question: How long is the experience?
         answer: The journey through DARKLIGHT takes approximately 45-60 minutes.
       - question: Is there an age restriction?